Published on

 Pros:

-• High-resolution images (up to 50 cm), surpassing Google Earth and similar apps.
+• High-resolution satellite images (up to 50 cm), surpassing Google Earth and similar apps for viewing your house.

 • Affordable prices (starting at $20 for a single existing image).

-• Extensive data sources: 80 satellites and 25 partner companies.
+• Extensive data sources: 80 satellites and 25 partner companies for real-time satellite viewing.

 Download SkyFi app: Android | iOS